 When presentation layer communicates with domain layer, presentation layer first reach out to usecases folder in domain layer.

-From the name it implies that, usecases tells you when to use them.
-It means what methods are defined there.
+From the name it implies that, usecases tells you the features of our application.
+It means what methods are defined there to create certain app features or functions.

 Here you see how we reached out from our AuthBloc to SignIn class.
 AuthBloc belongs to presentation layer but it reaches for SignIn class in the usecases folder.